Alcohol, Drugs, And Socializing

 Similar to marijuana, social circles can grow out of a shared interest in doing other types of drugs.
 You'll sometimes come across a group of friends who were all connoisseurs of hallucinogens.
 They aren't frat bro who occasionally eat some mushrooms while they're partying.
 No, they can go on for hours about the molecular structure of psilocybin, or the anthropological studies on the spiritual rituals peyote is used in.
 There are scenes around other kinds of drugs.
 Ecstasy and the other club drugs are the first to come to mind.

-I think one trap some people fall into is they'll join one of these subcultures just because it offers them a friend group and a sense of identity - "Oh sweet, I can be the shaman guy who knows everything about acid."
-Of course I can't paint these people as completely innocent victims.
-They were already drawn toward these drugs for other reasons, but the social element may be part of the mix too.
+I think some people will join one of these subcultures partially because it offers them a friend group and a sense of identity - "Oh sweet, I can be the shaman guy who knows everything about LSD."
+Of course, they were already drawn toward these drugs for other reasons, but the social element may be part of the mix too.

 One of the appeals of coke is that it makes people feel more self-confident, powerful, talkative, and energetic.
 The stock image is of a young lawyer or investment banker going into some trendy nightclub's bathroom with his buddies, then emerging to bounce around and have really self-assured but vapid conversations.
 I'll leave this section at a quick mention, because it's not a drug I'm familiar enough with to go into more detail.